 ITTO leads the implementation of the Initiative in close consultation with the CBD Secretariat, donors, other partners and especially the beneficiary countries.
 Interested countries may submit a concept note to the ITTO Secretariat (email@example.com) indicating their intention to develop a project or specific activity in the framework of this Initiative.
 The CBD Secretariat and ITTO Secretariat will assess the pertinence of the request together with the relevant stakeholders of the proposing country and will support the formulation of a full project proposal (if required) and fund raising.
 Donors may allocate funds to a specific project of the Initiative, or as an unearmarked contribution to the Initiative.

 The Collaborative Initiative has an estimated budget of $US15 million for the initial period of 4 years, covering the three tropical regions of ITTO.
-The implementation of the Initiative benefits from the experience ITTO has gained in implementing projects and programmes in the tropics (over 1,000 projects, pre-projects and activities in the last 25 years, amounting to ca. US$400,000,000).
-Also, the ITTO/CBD Initiative benefits from the experience gained in ITTO programme development, including the ITTO-CITES Programme since 2007; and the ITTO Thematic Programmes being currently implemented on a pilot basis.
+The implementation of the Initiative benefits from the experience ITTO has gained in implementing projects and programmes in the tropics (over 1,000 projects, pre-projects and activities in the last 30 years, amounting to ca. US$400,000,000).
+Also, the ITTO/CBD Initiative benefits from the experience gained in ITTO programme development, including the ITTO-CITES Programme since 2007; and the ITTO Thematic Programmes.
 The Initiative also builds on the experiences implementing CBD's Programme of Work on Protected Areas.

-The initial period of the Collaborative Initiative was designed to span four years with a program worth US$15 million.
-To date, eleven projects have been funded under the Initiative, with donors of the total budget of US$12.5 million mainly comprising the governments of Japan, Switzerland and the USA.
+To date, sixteen projects have been funded under the Initiative, with donors of the total budget of US$14 million mainly comprising the governments of Belgium, Japan, the Republic of Korea, Switzerland and the USA.
 The funded projects are:

-・ Capacity building for the sustainable management of tropical rainforests and biodiversity conservation in the ITTO Congo Basin countries;
+- Capacity building for the sustainable management of tropical rainforests and biodiversity conservation in the ITTO Congo Basin countries [PD 456/07 Rev.4 (F)]

-・ Management of the Emerald Triangle Protected Forests Complex to promote cooperation for transboundary biodiversity conservation between Thailand, Cambodia and Laos;
+- Management of the Emerald Triangle Protected Forests Complex to promote cooperation on transboundary biodiversity conservation among Thailand, Cambodia and Lao PDR, Phase III [PD 577/10 Rev.1 (F)]

-・ Promoting biodiversity conservation in Betung Kerihun National Park as the transboundary ecosystem between Indonesia and the state of Sarawak in Malaysia;
+- Promoting biodiversity conservation in the Betung Kerihun National Park as the transboundary ecosystem between Indonesia and Sarawak, Malaysia, Phase III [PD 617/11 Rev.4 (F)]

-・ Buffer-zone management for the Pulong Tau National Park with the involvement of local communities in Sarawak, Malaysia;
+- Buffer zone management for the Pulong Tau National Park, with the involvement of local communities in management, Sarawak, Malaysia [PD 635/12 Rev.2 (F)]

-・ Integrated management of natural resources and biodiversity in the Tacaná Volcano and its range of influence in Mexico and Guatemala;
+- Integrated management of natural resources and biodiversity in the Tacaná Volcano and its range of influence in Mexico and Guatemala [PD 668/12 Rev.1 (F)]

-・ Strengthening mangrove ecosystem conservation in the Biosphere Reserve of northwestern Peru.
+- Strengthening mangrove ecosystem conservation in the biosphere reserve of northwestern Peru [PD 601/11 Rev.3 (F)]

 Progress to date